Makoto Sakurai: Zaitokukai

 Sakurai was arrested by Japanese police on June 16, 2013, in Tokyo after an anti-Korean demonstration by Zaitokukai members ended in a fistfight with counterprotesters.

 Sakurai held a public debate with Osaka mayor Tōru Hashimoto on October 20, 2014, regarding hate speech.
 The meeting lasted for only eight minutes, as Hashimoto ultimately left the stage along with his security detail after intense shouting and insulting from both sides.

-On November 11, 2014, Sakurai announced that he will step down as leader of the Zaitokukai and leave the group on the 30th of the same month.
+On November 11, 2014, Sakurai announced that he would step down as leader of the Zaitokukai and leave the group on the 30th of the same month.

 Politics

 Before contesting to become the governor of Tokyo in 2016, Sakurai had stated numerous times that he would not enter the world of politics.
 During an assembly conducted by the Zaitokukai on August 30, 2009, in response to a participant's question regarding whether Sakurai would advance into the political world, Sakurai answered that he "would not go as far as setting aside his current life just to advance into the world of politics", denying his intention to run for office.
 During the debate with Osaka major Toru Hashimoto in October 2014, after receiving an explanation from Hashimoto about the responsibilities of a politician, Sakurai replied that he is not interested in becoming one.
 When Sakurai announced his intention to step down as leader of Zaitokukai and leave the group, he stated once again he would not be a politician.